elibroftw/blog.elijahlopez.ca/content/posts/cs-348-intro-to-database-management.md

 any other attributes in R functionally determines all attributes in R , i.e., that group of attributes is a superkey of R

+Algorithm:

+- Find a BCNF violation
+- Decompose the relation into two relations, one being the premise + consequence, the other being premise + attributes not determined

 #### Third Normal Form (3NF)

 Minimal cover: